 Activate Learning is committed to meeting the needs of these students, so they achieve their full potential.
-To safeguard and promote the educational achievement of these learners, the safeguarding team has designated persons who are responsible for ensuring that these learners are supported at college through close liaison with faculty staff, parent/carers, and local authorities.
+To safeguard and promote the educational achievement of these students, the Safeguarding Team has designated persons who are responsible for ensuring that these young people are supported at college through close liaison with faculty staff, parent/carers, and local authorities.